ReWiggled

 ReWiggled is a double album by Australian children's music band the Wiggles and various artists, released on 11 March 2022.
-Disc one is a tribute album of the Wiggles' songs reinterpreted by Australian artists and disc two is a studio album by the Wiggles covering some of their all-time favourite songs.
+Disc one is a tribute album of the Wiggles' songs reinterpreted by Australian artists and disc two is a studio album by the Wiggles themselves covering some of their all-time favourite songs.
+Both the current and original lineups of the group contribute to the covers on the second disc.

 The album was announced on 15 December 2021.
 In a press release, Anthony Field said: "It's been really enjoyable and also so humbling, hearing all these wonderful artists doing their versions of Wiggles songs – they're all so very talented.
-And it's been a real thrill to get back in the studio together with all the Wiggles – the current members and the OG's – to record some cover versions of our own."
+And it's been a real thrill to get back in the studio together with all the Wiggles – the current members and the OG's – to record some cover versions of our own".
 A five track sampler was released digitally on the same day.

 ReWiggled debuted at number one on the ARIA Albums Chart, becoming the Wiggles' first number-one album in Australia.

 The album won Best Children's Album at the 2022 ARIA Music Awards.
-It has also been nominated for Best Record at the 2023 Shure Rolling Stones Australia Awards.
+It was also nominated for Best Record at the 2023 Shure Rolling Stones Australia Awards.

+At the AIR Awards of 2023, the album was nominated for Best Independent Children's Album or EP.
+It was also nominated for Independent Marketing Team of the Year, with ABC Music and The Orchard, and Independent Publicity Team of the Year, with RPM and Bec Brown Communications.